 “Communities and countries and ultimately the world are only as strong as the health of their women.” –Michelle Obama, former first lady of the United States

 Across all rural communities in India, access to high-quality health care is a significant challenge — especially for women.
 Prior to 2017, our adopted village Bhikamkor had one small government hospital that was staffed by just one part-time male physician.
 Because of conservative cultural norms, women in Bhikamkor do not feel comfortable seeking medical attention from male doctors, especially for menstrual and reproductive health problems.
 Often, women will only travel to a far-away hospital in the case of life-threatening illnesses or injuries.
+In addition, women’s health issues are compounded by lack of health literacy knowledge.

 The Health Literacy Project employs health outreach workers who lead educational campaigns in the village, conduct health scans of community members and oversee operations at the Saheli Health Clinic.